 Many students elect to double major in International Studies and an interdisciplinary major of their choice.
 Among the most elected are: foreign languages, history, anthropology, geography, and political science.
 It is not required to double major, however, students often find an additional major to complement their academic journey.
 Some of the more unusual double major choices include, for example, Development Studies and Microbiology, or Chemistry and Security and Intelligence.

 Students can also double major in International Studies.
-In this case students must combine an area studies major (African Studies, East Asian Studies, Latin American Studies, Middle East Studies, Slavic & East European Studies or West European Studies) with an international affairs major (Development Studies, International Relations & Diplomacy, Security & Intelligence, or World Economy & Business).
-In addition, a foreign language minor is required to complete a major (single or double) in International Studies.
+In this case students must combine an area studies major (African Studies, East Asian Studies, Latin American Studies, Middle East Studies, Slavic & East European Studies or West European Studies) with an international affairs major (Development Studies, Globalization Studies, International Relations & Diplomacy, Security & Intelligence, or World Economy & Business).